Mint-System/Odoo-Build/README.md

 ### Common

-Instructions that are true for Docker and native usage paths.
+Instructions that are true for Docker and native usage.

 #### Change log level